slashback100/presence_simulation/README.md

 # Event

 Each time the simulation calls a service (turn on a light, open a cover, ...), an event `presence_simulation_change` is triggerd.
 You can catch this event in an automation, to notify you for instance.

-# Breaking Change in v4.0

-Due to the new feature of the v4 consisting in having multiple presence simulation switches, the id of the existing switch will be changed, which will cause Home Assistant to create a new switch (`switch.presence_simulation_2`).

 # Buy me a coffee
 Liked some of my work?
 Buy me a coffee (or more likely a beer)